bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 After tuning to BBC Radio 4, a RadioDNS look-up is performed to resolve the broadcast parameters into a `hostname` for the RadioTAG service.

-Having ascertained that the service supports RadioTAG, the client makes available a `Tag` button.
+Having ascertained that the service supports RadioTAG, the receiver makes available a `Tag` button.

 #### Press tag